Questions and answers on monetary policy implementation

 How does the SNB implement its monetary policy?

-The SNB implements its monetary policy by fixing a target range for the reference interest rate, the Libor (London Interbank Offered Rate) for three-month interbank loans in Swiss francs.
-The target range is the third element of the SNB's monetary policy strategy besides the definition of price stability and the conditional inflation forecast (Questions and answers on monetary policy strategy).
-The SNB steers the Libor into the defined target range by means of its monetary policy operations.
-The target range normally has a bandwidth of 100 basis points (1 percentage point) and, as a rule, the SNB holds the Libor in the middle of the defined range.
-An overview of the target range figures since the beginning of 2000 can be found at Monetary statistics.
-As interest rates increasingly approached zero in the wake of the financial crisis, the Libor target range was narrowed.
+The SNB implements its monetary policy by setting the SNB policy rate.
+The SNB policy rate is the third element of the SNB's monetary policy strategy in addition to the definition of price stability and the conditional inflation forecast (Questions and answers on monetary policy strategy).
+The SNB seeks to keep the secured short-term Swiss franc money market rates close to the SNB policy rate.
+SARON is the most representative of these rates today.
+As of 13 June 2019, the SNB policy rate replaced the target range for the three-month Swiss franc Libor (London Interbank Offered Rate) previously used in the SNB's monetary policy strategy.
+The reason for this adjustment was that the Libor was becoming less relevant as the most important reference rate owing to the absence of the underlying money market transactions.
 From 6 September 2011 to 15 January 2015, the main focus of implementation was on the minimum exchange rate of CHF 1.20 per euro, which the SNB enforced during this period.
 On 18 December 2014, the SNB decided to impose an interest rate of -0.25% on sight deposit account balances.
-With the announcement of a negative interest rate, the target range for the Libor was taken into negative territory for the first time, and extended to its usual width of 1 percentage point.
+With the announcement of a negative interest rate, the Libor target range used then was taken into negative territory for the first time, and extended to its usual width of 1 percentage point.
 On 15 January 2015, the SNB lowered the interest rate on sight deposits to -0.75% and moved the target range downwards to between -1.25% and -0.25%.
-Negative interest has applied since 22 January 2015.
+Negative interest has applied since 22 January 2015 and currently corresponds to the SNB policy rate.

 What is the three-month Libor for Swiss franc investments?